rittwickBhabak/Image-hoster-localhost/README.md

 How to start the server:

-Step 1: First copy and paste the image you want to host in the img directory
+Step 1: First copy and paste the images you want to host in the img directory

 Step 2: Open powershell or command prompt in the dirctory